 A foreclosure is a legal process by which a mortgage company/bank seeks to take possession of an owner’s home.
-Ohio is a so called judicial foreclosure state, which means that lender must sue the owner in court and obtain a ruling against the owner if the owner defaults on his mortgage (stop paying the mortgage).
+Ohio is a so called judicial foreclosure state, which means that the lender must sue the owner in court and obtain a ruling against the owner if the owner defaults on his mortgage (stop paying the mortgage).

 A foreclosure can begin the day after the owner misses his payment, although it rarely happens.
 In most cases, banks will file the foreclosure after three to four months delinquency.
 In Ohio, the County Court of Common Pleas has jurisdiction on the foreclosure proceeding.
 There are normally 11 steps.